As the onslaught of cyberattacks continues, many organizations are setting up security operations centers, or SOCs,...

 Once an organization has defined the data its SOC will collect, it can create the requirements for its SOC data collection tools.

 A SOC can be a valuable part of your organization's cybersecurity strategy.
-Follow the above recommendations when setting up a SOC to ensure that it is performing the right tasks and effectively protecting your organization.
+Follow the above recommendations when creating and setting up a SOC to ensure that it is performing the right tasks and effectively protecting your organization.

 Learn more about improved threat detection and incident response